erroronline1/caro/readme.md

 Information can be added anytime.
 Processed but not yet received orders can have a order state change in which case the ordering unit will be send a message.
 These are also cancelable, in which case the order will be sorted to unprocessed with a cancellation flag and message to purchase; a processed cancellation will be deleted.
 Received products can be marked to be returned.
 Returns create a new order without changing the original one and without dedicated authorization.
 Processing return orders flags as received simultaneously - this does not track refunds intentionally, as this happens in other software most of the time and to reduce load on purchase staff a double edit is to be avoided.
+A reason for return must be provided.
+Critical return reasons alert incorporation authorized users and append an incorporation review.
 All actions offer to append a message.
 A label can be created directly from the commission field to support allocation of products during internal delivery.